 The Maine Budget Stabilization Fund was established in 5 M.R.S.A. c.
 142 effective July 1, 2005 as a General Fund reserve account to be used to offset a General Fund revenue shortfall.
 The fund may also be used to fund payments of death benefits for law enforcement officers and firefighters.
 The revised Budget Stabilization Fund is intended to work in conjunction with the appropriations limitation.
 When General Fund budgeted resources exceed the appropriation limitation, the excess budgeted resources are transferred to the Budget Stabilization Fund.
 Balances in the fund do not lapse, but carry forward each year.
 The money in the fund may be invested with any earnings credited to the fund, except when the fund is at its statutory cap.
 In addition to interest earnings and transfers of budgeted resources in excess of the appropriations limitation, the fund is also capitalized at the close of each fiscal year from available unappropriated surplus of the General Fund, the so-called "cascade."
-As the third priority after transfers to the State Contingent Account and the Loan Insurance Reserve Fund at the Finance Authority of Maine, the State Controller is required to transfer 35% of the remaining unappropriated surplus of the General Fund, when the fund is not at its statutory cap.
+Statutory provisions require the State Controller to transfer as the third priority after transfers to the State Contingent Account and the Loan Insurance Reserve Fund at the Finance Authority of Maine 35% of the remaining unappropriated surplus of the General Fund when the fund is not at its statutory cap.
+The ongoing statutory provisions may be preempted by one-time exceptions for special purposes.
+At the close of fiscal year 2011, additional fixed dollar transfers from the "cascade" were established to provide funding for 3 specific purposes as higher priorities than the percentage distributions pursuant to 5 M.R.S.A. §1536.
+These included an additional \$25,000,000 transfer to the Maine Budget Stabilization Fund in addition to the percentage distribution.

 The statutory cap for the fund is 12% of the total General Fund revenue received in the immediately preceding fiscal year, which at the close of a fiscal year is the year being closed.